stefanprodan/stefanprodan/_posts/2016-10-06-a monitoring-solution-for-docker-hosts-containers-and-containerized-services.markdown

 * Flexible service discovery (built in support for Kubernetes, Consul, EC2, Azure)
 * Special-purpose exporters for services like HAProxy, MySQL, PostgreSQL, Memcached, Redis and many more

-The Prometheus ecosystem is huge, you can find metrics exporters for a wide range of systems: from databases, MQ, HTTP servers to hardware related systems like IoT or IPMI.
-Whitebox monitoring has a great coverage also, there are Prometheus client libraries for Go, Java, Python, Ruby, .NET, PHP and many more programming languages.
+The Prometheus ecosystem is huge meaning you can find metrics exporters for a wide range of systems: from databases, MQ, HTTP servers to hardware related systems like IoT or IPMI.
+Whitebox monitoring also has great coverage.
+There are Prometheus client libraries for Go, Java, Python, Ruby, .NET, PHP and many more programming languages.

 ### Getting started with Prometheus and Docker

 If you want to try out the Prometheus stack, take a look at the [dockprom](https://github.com/stefanprodan/dockprom) repository on GitHub.
 You can use ***dockprom*** as a starting point in developing your own monitoring solution.
-With ***dockprom*** you can run with one command the whole stack: [Prometheus](https://prometheus.io/), [Grafana](http://grafana.org/), [cAdvisor](https://github.com/google/cadvisor), [NodeExporter](https://github.com/prometheus/node_exporter) and [AlertManager](https://github.com/prometheus/alertmanager).
+With ***dockprom*** you can, run with one command, the whole stack: [Prometheus](https://prometheus.io/), [Grafana](http://grafana.org/), [cAdvisor](https://github.com/google/cadvisor), [NodeExporter](https://github.com/prometheus/node_exporter) and [AlertManager](https://github.com/prometheus/alertmanager).

 ![Prometheus]({{ "assets/prometheus-on-docker.png" | prepend: site.baseurl }})